Nastel/remoraj/README.md

 ## Agent VM Identification

-To identify your VM: can set system property (`java -D`) `remora.vmid` to any readable token identifying the process remoraJ are attached to.
-By default it will use `ManagementFactory.getRuntimeMXBean().getName()` result (e.g. `-Dremora.vmid=myVM1001`).
+To identify your VM: set system property (`java -Dremora.vmid=MyVmName`) to any readable token identifying the process remora agent is attached to.
+By default it will use `ManagementFactory.getRuntimeMXBean().getName()`.

 **NOTE:** Default `remora.vmid` value might be not available on every VM's implementation and may be platform dependent.

-### Application identification
+### Application Identification

-To identify your application in your events you can set the java system property (`java -D`) `remora.appl.name`.
-This will be filed in events created.
-I case of application container (application server), this value will be ovveriden with actual deployed application name.
+To identify your application: set system property (`java -Dremora.appl.name=MyApp1`).
+All emmited traces are tagged with the specified app name.
+Application name is automatically set based on deployed app name when remora agent is running in the application server context such as jBoss.

+**NOTE:** Default `remora.appl.name` is set to `java` if not explicitly specified.

 ## Agent Trace Output